AbacusPNG: A modest set of simulations of local-type primordial non-Gaussianity in the DESI era: Validation

 where $\phi_L$ is to be treated as a constant locally and denotes the amplitude of the long-wavelength potential perturbation.

 Mathematically, the PNG-induced bias, $b_\phi$, is defined as

 which using Eq.~\ref{eq:tildeAs}, can be expressed as:

 Thus, we can evaluate $b_\phi$ in a separate universe with a different value of $A_s$ ($\sigma_8$).
-In practice, when working with cosmological simulations, this amounts to generating simulations with the same initial seed as the fiducial box, but with an input power spectrum file multiplied by $\left[1 + \delta \sigma_8^2 \right]$.
+In practice, when working with cosmological simulations, this amounts to generating simulations with the same initial seed as the fiducial box, but with an input power spectrum file multiplied by $\left[1 + \delta \sigma_8^2 \right]$. \BH{In observations, making this measurement directly is extremely challenging, but recent works have suggested a possible path forward that directly extracts the PNG signal from the galaxy density field \citep{2023PhRvD.107f1301G}.}

 In this work, we employ the `Linear derivative' \textsc{AbacusSummit} boxes, \texttt{base\_c112\_ph000} and \texttt{base\_c113\_ph000}, which have the same initial seed as the fiducial simulation \texttt{base\_c000\_ph000}, but a different value of $\sigma_8$: namely, $\sigma_8^{\rm high} = 1.02 \times \sigma_8^{\rm fid}$ and $\sigma_8^{\rm low} = 0.98 \times \sigma_8^{\rm fid}$, respectively.